cnidaire/internship_lbbe-Rewiring/Compte rendu de stage.md

 			4. Compute the mean field (check the exact meaning, should be the exact concept of "neutral effect")
 			5. multiply trait matching and mean field
 			6. sample over the previous matrix
+	3. SVD and Correspondance analysis
+		1. What is an SV
+		2. What is the point of using a SVD
+		3. What is CA and the differences compared to SVD
+			1. contribution $\chi^²$
+			2. SVD
+			3. eigen analysis
-	3. Analysis?
+	4. Analysis?
 		1. package used
-			1. not sure if it is useful
 		2. Trait matching reconstruction principle?
+		3. evaluer la reconstruction
+		4. mes question et comment y répondre
-4. Results
+2. Results
 	1. Reconstruction of the trait matching matrix
 	2. Optimum parameters estimation
 	3. Rewiring estimation
 	4. **Real data?**
-5. discussion
+3. discussion
-6. Appendices
+4. Appendices
-7. bibliography
+5. bibliography

 # Rapide résumé